Key Program Accomplishments

 Trained thousands of health workers on the management of HIV in children throughout the country

-Started over 70,000 women on antiretroviral treatment to prevent HIV transmission to their babies
+Started over 70,000 women on antiretroviral treatment (ART) to prevent HIV transmission to their babies

-In 2000, the Elizabeth Glaser Pediatric AIDS Foundation in Cameroon (EGPAF-Cameroon) supported the first five prevention of mother-to-child transmission of HIV (PMTCT) health facilities in Cameroon in partnership with the Cameroon Baptist Convention Health Services (CBCHS).
+In 2000, the Elizabeth Glaser Pediatric AIDS Foundation in Cameroon (EGPAF-Cameroon) supported the first five PMTCT health facilities in Cameroon in partnership with the Cameroon Baptist Convention Health Services (CBCHS).
 In 2015, through U.S. Centers for Control and Prevention (CDC) funding, under our Delivering Technical Assistance (DELTA) Project, EGPAF opened its first in-country office in Cameroon.
-Today, EGPAF supports 190 health facilities in the country to provide high-quality, comprehensive HIV and AIDS services to women, children and families.
+Today, EGPAF supports 190 health facilities in the country to provide high-quality, comprehensive HIV and AIDS services to women, children, and families.

 EGPAF-Cameroon participates in several technical working groups at the national-level including those related to PMTCT and pediatric HIV care and treatment.
 We continually advocate for policies that promote the wellbeing of those living with HIV.
 Through Project DELTA, EGPAF has advocated for national adaptation of globally-recommended HIV prevention and treatment guidelines and developed training curricula, tools, standard operating procedures and implemented innovative training approaches to implement these guidelines throughout the country.